CoderWarren/CoderWarren.github.io/_pages/interactives.md

 ---
-title: "Publications"
+title: "Interactives"
-permalink: /publications/
+permalink: /interactives/
 author_profile: true
 redirect_from:
-  - /publications
+  - /interactives
-  - /publications.html
+  - /interactives.html
 ---

 This page will be updated in the near future.
 Stay tuned!